epcw/wildfire-smoke/README.md

   - Produces map of Purple Air AQI data, using _/data/pa_hist_data_avg.parquet_ and _data/shape/Elev_Contour.shp_ as required inputs.
 - _AQI_map_contour.png_:
   - output map produced by _data_prep.py_
+- _index.html_:
+  - Webpage for viz goes here.
+- _/map/:
+  - Directory with all the vizualization pieces.
+- _/map/aqi.js_:
+  - d3 script that creates the vizualization
+- _/map/aqi.css_:
+  - css to style the map and index page.
+- _/map/filtered_seattle_contours.json_:
+  - contour map file.
+Created with the shapefiles above in [mapshaper.org](https://mapshaper.org/) and exported as a topoJson.  _NOT INCLUDED IN REPO_ for size reasons.
+- _/map/jquery.3.5.1.min.js_:
+  - need to host jquery for page interactivity.
+Or you could probably import it in the html file, but this works, too.
+- _/map/stations.csv_:
+  - data source for the stations to be used in the map (derived from _pa_hist_data_avg.parquet_).  _NOT INCLUDED IN REPO_ for size reasons.

 ### Data source
 We're starting with an initial dataset of AQI data from the [Puget Sound Clean Air Agency](https://pscleanair.gov/154/Air-Quality-Data) and combining it with a historical scrape of public Purple Air stations ([API reference](https://api.purpleair.com/#api-sensors-get-sensor-history)) from 2017-onwards.
 Elevation contour files are from the USGS's [National Map](https://www.sciencebase.gov/catalog/item/4f70ab22e4b058caae3f8deb).